vishruti-18/The-Sparks-Foundation-Project/README.md

-# Exploratory Data Analysis - Retail
+# Exploratory Data Analysis - Retai

-## Author: VISHRUTI MATHUR

 ---
 ## Problem Statement:

 Perform Exploratory Data Analysis (EDA) on the dataset **"Sample Superstore"**.
 As a business manager, the goal is to identify weak areas where actions can be taken to increase profitability.